fiolj/sparta/doc/web/variable.rst

 The returned value is the slope of the line.
 If the line has a single point or is vertical, it returns 1.0e20.

-The next(x) function takes 1 argument which is a variable ID (not "v_foo", just "foo").
-It must be for a file-style or atomfile-style variable.
-Each time the ``next()`` function is invoked (i.e. each time the equal-style or atom-style variable is evaluated), the following steps occur.
+The ``next(x)`` function takes 1 argument which is a variable ID (not "v_foo", just "foo").
+It must be for a file-style variable.
+Each time the ``next()`` function is invoked (i.e. each time the equal-style or particle-style or grid-style variable is evaluated), the following steps occur.

 For file-style variables, the current string value stored by the file-style variable is converted to a numeric value and returned by the